 Students will learn about colour systems, value relationships, colour psychology and the use of colour in interiors.
 They will understand the principles and elements of design and how they relate to interior spaces.
 They will learn how to assemble colour and material boards for client review and presentations.

-Students will review architectural styles from ancient to modern and understand the way history affects today’s buildings.
-Historic room settings, furniture design cabinetry and window coverings will be studied.
-Romantic revivals, Bauhaus, French and English country styles and the work of modern designers will be reviewed.
+Students will review design movements from ancient to contemporary and understand the way history and context affect today’s buildings.
+Historic room settings, furniture design, cabinetry, and finishing will be studied.

 Space Planning & Design Projects